stefanpartheym/phiz/README.md

 It mainly serves as a reliable scenario for performance testing, as it does not allow for player interaction and should always produce the same output (i.e. should be deterministic).

+In this example, it is obvious, how stacking multiple dynamic bodies on top of each other is unstable and causes jitting.

 ### Platformer

 ![2D platformer physics example](./media/platformer.gif)